 It is your responsibility to make sure you know the location of the Fire Assembly Point for your accommodation (see Fire Notice posted in each individual student room).
-Anyone failing to evacuate a building when the alarm is sounding may be subject to disciplinary action and/or fine (see Residence Condition 2.11).
+Anyone failing to evacuate a building when the alarm is sounding may be subject to disciplinary action and/or fine (see the Residence Conditions).